 Former President and Chief Executive Officer of Covia Holdings Corporation, a leading provider of minerals and materials solutions for the industrial and energy markets (formerly, NYSE: CVIA).
 Ms. Deckard also served as a director on Covia's board of directors from 2018 until May 2019.
 Covia filed a voluntary petition for relief under Chapter 11 of the U.S. Bankruptcy Code in June 2020.
 Ms. Deckard previously served as President, Chief Executive Officer and director of Fairmount Santrol Holdings Inc. from 2013 until 2018, when Fairmount Santrol and Unimin Corporation merged to form Covia.
 Previously, Ms. Deckard served as Fairmount Santrol's President from 2011 until 2013, Vice President of Finance and Chief Financial Officer from 1999 until 2011, Corporate Controller from 1996 to 1999 and Accounting Manager from 1994 until 1996.
 Ms. Deckard also serves on the board of the Great Lakes Construction Company, an Ohio-based heavy civil engineering and construction company, where Ms. Deckard serves on the board's investment, audit and ESOP advisory committees.
-Ms. Deckard also serves on the non-profit boards of the University Hospitals and the Edwins Foundation.
+Ms. Deckard also serves on the non-profit boards of the University Hospitals and the Edwins Foundation, serving on the finance committee for University Hospitals.
 Ms. Deckard received a bachelor of science from the University of Tulsa and a M.B.A. degree from Case Western Reserve University.

-The Board of Directors has determined that Ms. Deckard should serve as a Director because of her extensive executive management experience and financial expertise. including her service as President and Chief Executive Officer of Covia.
+The Board of Directors has determined that Ms. Deckard should serve as a Director because of her extensive executive management experience and financial expertise, including her service as President and Chief Executive Officer of Covia.
 In that position, Ms. Deckard dealt with many of the major issues, such as financial, strategic, technology, compensation, management development, acquisitions, capital allocation, government and stockholder relations, that the Company deals with today.
+She was integral in the creation of Fairmount Santrol's (and later Covia's) industry-leading sustainable development program and has significant experience in ESG-related matters.
 Also, with her extensive financial background, Ms. Deckard is a financial expert for the Company's Audit Committee.
 Ms. Deckard also provides the Board of Directors a valuable perspective as a member of the boards of several prominent local non-profit organizations.